 The first Farmer Business Schools were introduced in Java in the early 2010s, and subsequently spread to several Asian countries (in the Philippines, India and, in collaboration with CIAT, in other provinces of Indonesia).
-CIAT has further adapted the approach for application in Vietnam, and CIP recently introduced the methodology in Peru and Ecuador.
+CIAT has further adapted the approach for application in Vietnam, and CIP recently introduced the methodology in Peru and Bolivia.
 After collaborating with CIP, the Philippine Bureau of Fishery and Aquatic Resources (BFAR) adapted the Farmer Business School curriculum to establish an Aqua-based Business School (ABS), and has independently introduced it to an additional two regions.

 Header photo: Participants at a Farmer Business School in the Philippines.
 Photo by CIP.